arunasurya/blogposts/bisqblogproject.md

 # Bisq Blog Project

 The aim of the Bisq blog project is to publish quality blog posts on a regular basis.
-Our posts will express diverse opinions and thoughts by people in the Bisq community including contributors and traders.
+Our posts will express diverse opinions and thoughts by writers with different backgrounds in the Bisq community.

 ## Writers
 Anyone interested in contributing a post is welcome to join us!
 We want to have a diverse group of writers, from those with a non-technical background to developers and active traders.
 We are also open to those writers who want to write a post in a language other than English.